anitaNeutrino/anitaBuildTool/README.md

 in the anitaBuildTool directory.

+## clone_method

+Edit the top line of the clone method file (from https to ssh) to clone over ssh rather than https.
+This requires uploading your public ssh-key to GitHub.

 ## If you want to update all the components, you can run:

 ./updateComponents.sh [Nuke build directory?] [update aware?] [update treeMaker?]